Eczbek/xieite/docs/units/lengths.md

 <br/>

-A colletion of ratios of metric to imperial lengths.
+A colletion of ratios of meters to imperial length measurement units.

 <br/><br/>